 This raises the question of the IT department's role in a private cloud environment.
 The IT department is responsible for securing and maintaining what the users in their company host in the private cloud infrastructure.
 Beyond that, however, things can become a little bit less clear.

 Another aspect that private cloud customers must consider is whether the provider will back up tenant resources.
 In some cases, the provider performs hypervisor-level backups that protect the entire private cloud infrastructure.
 Other private cloud providers set up ethical firewalls that prevent the provider from accessing tenant resources, even for the purposes of data protection.
-Regardless of whether or not the provider commits to protecting tenant resources, tenants must be made aware of the data protection policy.
+Regardless of whether or not the provider commits to protecting tenant resources as part of its private cloud support agreement, tenants must be made aware of the data protection policy.

 How hyper-convergence supports private cloud